 - 4.1 Students are informed of the academic/course progress requirements during orientation and at the commencement of each academic year.
-VCE students are informed of the course progress requirements as part of VCE briefing sessions. - 4.2 The Assessment, Reporting and Record-Keeping Policy and Procedure sets out the College assessment processes and record keeping requirements. - 4.3 Students can access their assessment outcomes in the Compass Student Management System.
+VCE students are informed of the course progress requirements as part of VCE briefing sessions. - 4.2 The Curriculum Framework, Assessment, Mode of Delivery, Reporting and Record-Keeping Policy and Procedure sets out the College assessment processes and record keeping requirements.

+4.3 Students can access their assessment outcomes in the Compass Student Management System.